-Direct current generation can only be installed in parallel with the utility system using a synchronous inverter.
+Direct current generation can only be installed in parallel with the utility's system using a synchronous inverter.
 The design shall be such as to disconnect this synchronous inverter upon a utility system interruption.

-It is recommended that equipment be selected from the "Certified Equipment" list maintained by the PSC.
-Interconnected Distributed Generating systems utilizing equipment not listed in the "Certified Equipment" list must meet all functional requirements of IEEE Std 1547 and be protected by utility grade relays (as defined in these requirements) using settings approved by the utility and verified in the field.
+It is recommended that equipment be selected from the Department of Public Service "Certified Interconnection Equipment list" maintained on the Commission's website.
+Interconnected DG systems utilizing equipment not found in such list must meet all functional requirements of the current version of IEEE Std 1547 and be protected by utility grade relays (as defined in these requirements) using settings approved by the utility and verified in the field.
 The field verification test must demonstrate that the equipment meets the voltage and frequency requirements detailed in this section.